canopas/animated_reorderable_list/README.md

 - [x] Smooth transition during item insertion and removal from the list with animations.
 - [x] Drag and Drop support (ReorderableList) for both ListView and GridView with Animation.
+- [x] It can be both animated and reordered at the same time
 - [x] Animating items is as simple as updating the list.
 - [x] Pre-built animation like fade,scale, slide, flip etc for Flutter list.
 - [x] Provides support for both lists and grids